bengry/typedash/README.md

 #### Auto publish after Github Release

 ❗Important note: in order to publish package to NPM you must add your token as a Github Action secret.
 Learn more on how to configure your repository and publish packages through Github Actions [here](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages).

-## PostCSS

-[tsup](https://github.com/egoist/tsup) supports PostCSS out of the box.
-Simply run `yarn add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
-Learn more how to configure PostCSS [here](https://tsup.egoist.dev/#css-support).

-Additionally consider using the [tsup](https://github.com/egoist/tsup) configuration option `injectStyle` to inject the CSS directly into your Javascript bundle instead of outputting a separate CSS file.

-## Built something using this starter-kit?

-That's awesome!
-Feel free to add it to the list.

-- [next-auth-mui](https://github.com/TimMikeladze/next-auth-mui) - Sign-in dialog for NextAuth built with MUI and React.
-Detects configured OAuth and Email providers and renders buttons or input fields for each respectively.
-Fully themeable, extensible and customizable to support custom credential flows.